The Future Looks Bright For Devils Mackenzie BlackwoodPosted: Updated:

 However, Blackwood’s historic experience in the NHL was short and sweet, the 22-year-old was sent back to Binghamton on January 19 during New Jersey’s bye-week.

 The highs, the lows, finding constant consistency, it's the name of the game.
 But even throughout his ups and downs during the 12 games he's played with New Jersey, he's showing great potential.

 "That's when you're lifestyle and habits come into place” said Blackwood.
 For sure, I mean, you can't just get content with where you’re at.
 You can't get down on some failures.
 You have to stay level and keep going, stay even keel.”

 The 22 year old's poised and laid back nature goes well with his mature and wise beyond his years personality.
 It’s the intangibles, characteristics of the players that we we can’t teach.
 They simply get it or they don’t.

 “You know you almost forget how young he is still” said New Jersey Devils goalie Cory Schneider.
 “It’s great to see a young guy kind of have success and feel good about his game.
 So, you want to help him and support him.
 Simply reinforce that he’s doing the right thing.”

-Eleven-year NHL goalie Cory Schneider knows all about the ups and downs.
-The thirty-two year old has been dealing with nagging injuries for the last three years.
+11-year NHL goalie Cory Schneider knows all about the ups and downs.
+The 32-year-old has been dealing with nagging injuries for the last three years.
 We haven’t seen All-Star goalie Cory Schneider since 2016.
 It’s been about three years since Schneider has played at his full potential and that of course has led to a lot of question marks.

 “The last couple of years have been hard.
 It hasn’t been the easiest career wise” said Schneider.
 “I’m looking to rebuild my game right now and get back on track.”